As you will find as you get to know me, I am very unconventional when it comes to bringing products to market.

 The ACME screw block comes with a tube of Loctite 380 Black Max rubberized adhesuive to install the ACME thread out of your stock flimsy plastic block.
-Save the extra to mount the X Axis thread as it will eventually fall out of yours.
+Save the extra to mount the X and Z Axis thread as they will eventually fall out of yours.
 Read the adhesive directions and shake VERY well.

 There is 50 hours of 3D Print time in this set.
-Comes with ten M5 Allen Head Cap Screws to fit to your stock T Slot nuts, Set of four bearing blocks, four LM10UU “Extra Long” linear bearings installed and the ACME Block.
+You will need ten M5 Allen Head Cap Screws to fit to your stock T Slot nuts.
+Set consists of four bearing blocks, four LM10UU “Extra Long” linear bearings installed and the ACME Block.